DinukaSandeepa/nextjs-ruleset/readme.md

 3. Set up Tailwind and shadcn/ui: Follow shadcn/ui documentation for initialization.
 4. Configure MongoDB connection in /lib/db/mongoose.js.
 5. Create the folder structure as outlined above.
-6. Set up ESLint, Prettier, and Husky for code quality.
+6. Set up ESLint and Prettier for code quality.
 7. Document the setup in README.md.

 This ruleset and structure will help your team maintain a clean, scalable, and collaborative Next.js project.
 Adjust as needed based on project requirements, but maintain consistency across the team.